InstaEncouragements Building a worldwide online community of encouragers encouraging others in the faith of Jesus Christ. Join the movement!

 Benefits of Chronological Bible Reading

-Reading the Bible in chronological order has two important benefits not found using other reading methods:
+Reading the Bible in chronological order has important benefits not found in other reading plans:

 Tools for Chronological Bible Reading